rkuehfus/AzureGovernanceChallengeWorkshop/README.md

 ## Outcome

-### Understand How to design a well governed Azure Subscription, facilitate an Azure Governance customer conversation, and demo key tools that make up Azure Governance.
+### Understand how to design a well governed Azure Subscription, facilitate an Azure Governance customer conversation, and demo key tools that make up Azure Governance.

 ## Target Audience